With Treatment

 Services provided:

-Prairie Hills Recovery Center is a residential treatment center in Sidney, Montana that is situated in the 59270 zip code.
-It offers regular outpatient treatment, intensive outpatient treatment program and outpatient services.
-Prairie Hills Recovery Center provides services to men and women.
+Prairie Hills Recovery Center is a residential rehab facility in Sidney, MT that is situated in the 59270 zip code.
+It includes outpatient services, intensive outpatient treatment program and regular outpatient treatment.
+Prairie Hills Recovery Center provides services to women and men.

 Address: 623 North Central Avenue, Sidney, MT 59270 in Richland County